List of Status Quo members: 1970–1981, 2013–2014: "The Frantic Four"

-Rossi, Lancaster, Parfitt, Kircher and Bown (1981-1985)
+1981–1985

-Andy Bown joined the band in 1981, having worked with the band as a session/touring musician since 1976.
+Andy Bown joined the band in 1981, having worked with them as a session/touring musician since 1976.

 In 1981, Coghlan infamously quit the band after destroying his drum kit during a recording session for the 1+9+8+2 album, bringing an end to the "Frantic Four" line-up.
-He was replaced by Pete Kircher of Honeybus fame, while keyboardist Andy Bown, who had been working with the band as an additional musician since 1976, was made an official member of the band.
+He was replaced by Pete Kircher of Honeybus fame, while keyboardist Andy Bown was promoted to being an official member.

 In 1982, this line-up completed the 1+9+8+2 album and released the live album Live at the N.E.C. (originally as part of a box set titled From the Makers of... and re-released separately in 1984), with 1983 bringing another studio album entitled Back to Back, containing the Rossi/Frost single "Marguerita Time" whose pop rock direction was a point of contention for both fans of the band and Lancaster (Lancaster stating "Nobody but Francis [Rossi] wanted to record it[...]
 All it did was advertise that we were a bunch of nerds.").
 In 1984, the single "The Wanderer" gave the band a number 7 UK chart placement, with the Rossi-Lancaster-Parfitt-Kircher-Bown line-up embarking on the "End of the Road Tour" - intended as a farewell tour due to tensions within the group.
 However, the group was persuaded to reformed to open Bob Geldof and Midge Ure's Live Aid concert in 1985.
 The success of the concert saw demand for Status Quo to reform.
 Due to tensions, Rossi agreed on the condition that Lancaster did not return, leading to a legal battle over the Status Quo name, which Rossi and Parfitt won.
 Kircher also did not return.

-Rossi, Parfitt, Bown and Edwards (1985-2016)
+1985–2016

 John "Rhino" Edwards replaced original bassist Alan Lancaster in 1985, and has remained with the band ever since.

 Rossi, Parfitt and Bown reformed the group with bassist John "Rhino" Edwards and drummer Jeff Rich, who had both been working with Parfitt on a never-released solo album entitled Recorded Delivery.
-The 31-year duration of this partnership (not counting the two changes in drummers) makes these four members the most consistent members of the band to date.
-Rossi, Parfitt, Bown, Edwards and Rich would release eight studio albums together, starting with In the Army Now (1986) and ending with Famous in the Last Century (2000), as well as the live album Live Alive Quo (1992), and saw hits such as "In the Army Now" (1986), "Burning Bridges (On and Off and On Again)", "The Anniversary Waltz" (1990), and "Come On You Reds", a 1994 version of "Burning Bridges" performed with the Manchester United football team, with lyrics changed to a football theme.
+Rossi, Parfitt, Bown, Edwards and Rich would release eight studio albums together, starting with In the Army Now (1986) and ending with Famous in the Last Century (2000), as well as the live album Live Alive Quo (1992).